sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 A gentle claw brushed over your head, but Jevil didn't answer immediately.
 His smile dimmed slightly as he decided how best to answer your query. "...The puppetmaster...
 He was the one to reveal the nature of our world to me, the nature of the game we were all pawns in.
 And while, yes yes, perhaps my sanity has been damaged by the revelation, in my cell I truly was free, free from the puppet master's strings!"

+Just who *was* The 'puppetmaster' he kept referring to?
+You began to ponder this as he continued

 He held you more gently, cradling you in his palm while continuing his idle petting.
 "But playing with Kris, struggling with his own control...
 And then seeing you, attempting to build a new life for me - I could see you were kind, and curious, and I knew *he* would take notice eventually."

 He sighed, and smiled wistfully.
 "I had hoped to save us both in a much less painful manner, but once he forced Kris's possessor to take action, I had to work quickly to get us both out of there...
 And now... we truly are both free from those strings that bound us!"
 He lit up once more, and Jevil pressed you against his chest with both hands.